mjdonovan410/TinyTitan-GravityExperiment/Record/README.md

 #### Inputs and Outputs
 No inputs are require for this part of the experiment.

 To control the servo, we used ServoBlaster.
-The installation for ServoBlaster is terribly documented as it has changed several times over the years.
+The installation for ServoBlaster has changed over the past several years, thus it is hard to find the correct instructions.
 To install ServoBlaster, type:

 ```
 $ git clone https://github.com/richardghirst/PiBits.git